msheliga1/uriHW20ReactPortfolio/README.md

         - GitIgnore to keep NPM libraries out of gitHub repo.
     NPM - Node package manager
     React - Components and Single Page App used extensively Netlify - Another new way to deploy.
+Does hot changes (unlike Heroku which requires a push).
+        Also allows deployment name change.

 ## Acceptance Criteria
 -----------------------